LeyrerBalazs/UniversityOfSopronSofttech-API/README.md

-Sofwaretech and Architecture
+**Software Techniques and Architectures**
 University of Sopron

-This app show a MAP like google map and showing the cinema places and some data if somebody click on the marker.
+This app shows a Map of Sopron.
+On the map you can find cinemas in this area, indicated with a marker. and you can find the cinema places and some data if somebody click on the marker.
+If you click any of these markers, you will get some data about the cinema.

+**Install**

-The instalation is simple first you run the backend:
+The installation is simple, first you have to run the backend server:
 C:\>node ./backend/serverAPI.js

+After some seconds the server will be UP.
-You wait some secound to run the server.
-If the server has started then you can run the web app with the following commands:
+When the server has started, you can run the web-app with the following commands:

-C:\>cd ./frontend
+C:\> cd ./frontend
-C:\>npm start
+C:\> npm start

-And you are done.
-The server is run now!
-Good Job
+DONE.
+The web-app with the server in the back is running now!

-And some technical datas:
+**Technical details**

-The backend is an express server written by node.js
+The backend is an express server written with node.js.

-The backend call Mongoose API becouse the Mongose has the DataBase with cinema datas.
+The backend calls the Mongoose API because the Mongoose has the Database with the cinema datas.
-The mongo DB (database) structure has collections like json structure.
+The MongoDB database structure has collections like .json structure.

-Backend used modules:
+Backend modules:
 - Mongoose
 - Express
 - Cors

-The Web app has written by React-App
+The web-app has written in React-App.
-So it use HTML, CSS, JavaScript, JSX.
+Therefore it use HTML, CSS, JavaScript, JSX.

-And some other modules:
+Some other modules:
-- react-leaflet
+- React-leaflet
-- react
+- React

-How to install first time?
+First time installation:

-C:\>cd backend
+C:\> cd backend
-C:\>npm init
+C:\> npm init
-C:\>npm install express mongoose cors
+C:\> npm install express mongoose cors
-C:\>cd ../frontend
+C:\> cd ../frontend
-C:\>npm install
+C:\> npm install